Drake University has long emphasized the importance of the academic and intellectual side of music for all music students.

 Students also have the opportunity to take elective courses in fields such as counterpoint, structure and design, and orchestration, and private composition lessons are available upon request.

-Music students are also required to take four semesters of courses in music history and literature.
-First-year students will typically enroll in World Music their second semester, which introduces them to important concepts in musical style and philosophy.
+Students are also required to take four semesters of courses in music history and literature.
+First-year students will typically enroll in World Music for Music Majors (MUS 081) their second semester, which introduces them to important concepts in musical style and philosophy.